Have a question about our school?

 Yating Liu is the Director of Business Development, overseeing campus acquisitions, financial, and long-term strategic planning of AoPS Academy.
 He is the designer or significant contributor of seven AoPS Academy courses and was formerly in charge of AoPS Academy operations.
-Yating earned his BS in math from Peking University, and he received his M.S. in Mathematics and Ph.D. in Mathematics Education from Ohio State.
-Before joining AoPS, he was a tenure track faculty member at Old Dominion University, and was among the youngest doctoral advisors of the institution at the time.
-Yating was a one-time champion in China's national level math competition and a two-time champion in provincial level physics competitions by the age of 15, the same age that he received a college entrance exam waiver for any university in the nation.
+Yating earned his BS in math from Peking University and his MS in math and PhD in math education from Ohio State.
+Before joining AoPS, he was one of the youngest tenure track faculty and doctoral advisors at Old Dominion University.
+Yating was a one-time champion in China's national level math competition and a two-time champion in provincial level physics competitions by the age of fifteen—the same year that he received an entrance exam waiver for any university in the nation.
 In his free time, Yating enjoys hiking, playing ping pong, and swimming.